sebastiancarlos/cl-yasboi/README.md

     dependencies both at the system level and at the package level.
 Mind = blown ðŸ¤¯

+Despite using `package-inferred-system` and thereby not needing to list any dependencies besides your main systems on the `.asd` file, I still recommend listing your *external* dependencies on the `.asd` file.
+That way, people can quickly see what you project depends on.

 ASDF has two notable missing features:
 - It doesn't fetch external dependencies.
 - It doesn't verify the version of dependencies.